Fludder1/Flud-Slinky/README.md

 ### Disclaimer
-I, the owner of this repo, claim no ownership of this software and I am not responsible for what the consumer does with it, I am also not responsible for anything that happens to the consumer if they use this software, including bans from game servers.
+I, the owner of this repo, claim no ownership of this software and I am not responsible for what the consumer does with it, I am also not responsible for anything that happens to the consumer if they use this software, including, but not limited to, bans from certain game servers.